teamdigitale/teamdigitale.governo.it/en/projects/digital-citizenship.md

 toc: true
 timeline:
   - period: November 2017
-    title: Release of API Communications and Preferences (beta version)
+    title: Release of the Communications and Preferences API (beta version)
   - period: January 2018
-    title: Release of API Communications and Preferences (production)
+    title: Release of Communications and Preferences API (production)
     status: todo
   - period: January 2018
-    title: Release of Digital Citizenship application (beta version)
+    title: Release of the Digital Citizenship application (beta version)
     status: todo
 ---

 ### In short

-Digital Citizenship aims to make interactions between citizens and the Public Administration easier and more familiar, by designing digital services around the citizen and his or her information.
+The Digital Citizenship project aims to make interactions between citizens and the Public Administration easier and more familiar, by designing digital services around the citizen and his or her information.

-Through an open platform of shared components on which to build digital services, we will create an experience that will accompany the citizen in interactions with local and national services, as if it were a single great digital home.
+Through an open platform of shared components for building digital services, we will create an experience that will follow the citizen in the interactions with local and national services, as if it were a single great digital home.

-The aim is to provide a simpler and more familiar way for the Public Administration to communicate with citizens, to provide notification of acts, reminders concerning deadlines, to share information and documents through an interface built around the citizen.
+The aim is to provide a simpler and more familiar mechanism for the Public Administration to communicate with citizens, to provide notification of acts, reminders of deadlines, and share information and documents through an interface built around the citizen.

 ### The role of the Team